 Our Westminster City School Army Cadet Unit gives our pupils access to fun, friendship, action and adventure.
 We challenge boys to learn more, do more and try more.
 We inspire them to aim high and give them the skills, values and attitudes to go further in life, no matter what they aim to do.

 The ACF is a national, voluntary, uniformed youth organisation.
 They offer a broad range of challenging adventurous and educational activities, some of them on a military theme, but all of them designed to help your son develop and thrive.
-The ACF is sponsored by the Army but not part of it, which means there is absolutely no requirement on cadets to join any of the Armed Forces.
+The ACF is sponsored by the Army but is not part of it, which means there is absolutely no requirement on cadets to join any of the Armed Forces.

 A cadet detachment was re-formed at the school in 2007 and we are called 234 Detachment KRRC (King’s Royal Rifle Corps).
-We are part of NW London sector ACF.
+We are part of Middlesex and NW London sector ACF.
 The KRRC is a direct descendant of the Queens Westminster Rifles and cadets are allowed to continue to wear the KRRC cap badge (even though the regiment is disbanded) as some KRRC cadets won a battle honour during the South Africa war in 1901 and are the only cadets ever to do so.
 Only three other cadet detachments have this honour as well as being able to call our cadets Riflemen instead of ‘cadets’

 We must emphasise that cadets are placed under no pressure to join the armed forces nor can a cadet ever be forced to fight in the armed services in any way.